2015–16 S.L. Benfica season: Season overview

+Pre-season

 After six years as club manager, Jorge Jesus left Benfica for rivals Sporting.
 As a result, the board appointed Rui Vitória as the new coach.

 The pre-season began on 2 July 2015, followed by five matches: a 3–2 loss against PSG, a 0–0 draw with Fiorentina, a 2–1 loss to New York Red Bulls, a 0–0 draw with Club América, and a 3–0 loss to C.F.
 Monterrey in the eighth edition of the Eusébio Cup at Monterrey in Mexico, held to inaugurate the Estadio BBVA Bancomer.

+August-October

 On 9 August, Benfica played their first official match of the season in the 2015 Supertaça Cândido de Oliveira against Sporting CP, losing 1–0.

 After the loss to Sporting, Benfica started the league with a 4–0 win over Estoril, followed by a 1–0 away loss to Arouca and a 3–2 home win over Moreirense.
 In October, Benfica recorded a 6–0 home win over Belenenses and a 2–0 home win over Astana in its Champions League debut.
 This was followed by a 1–0 away loss to Porto, a 3–2 home win over Paços de Ferreira, and a 2–1 away win over Atlético Madrid in the Champions League, finishing the month two points behind Sporting and Porto.

 October started with a 2–1 away win over Vianense in the third round of the Taça de Portugal, followed by a 2–1 away loss to Galatasaray in the Champions League and a 3–0 home loss to Sporting in the league.
 During the game, even with the team trailing 3–0, Benfica supporters chanted the song "Eu amo o Benfica."
 The month ended with a 4–0 away win over Tondela.